Skip to main content

 1 mentions Positive Neutral Negative

-• “The minimalism isn't a bad thing; its simplicity and brevity provide the lost soul with long-term replayability and solid speedrunning potential.”
+• “The minimalism isn't a bad thing though, as its simplicity and brevity give the lost soul long-term replayability and some solid speedrunning potential.”

 • emotional